 When you come to one of the many moments in life where you must give an account of yourself, provide a measure of what you have been, and done, and meant to the world, do not, I pray, discount that you filled a dying man’s days with a sated joy, a joy unknown to me in all my prior years, a joy that does not hunger for more and more but rests, satisfied.
 In this time, right now, that is an enormous thing.

-When I try to understand my real feelings about this quite magnificent final act, it’s not Paul Kalanithi himself that keeps me from alternately crying and jumping up and cheering.
+When I try to understand my real feelings about this magnificent final act, it’s not Paul Kalanithi himself that keeps me from alternately crying and jumping up and cheering.
 It’s what he unknowingly embraced when he chose his very difficult career.
 I’m a doctor too, but one who doesn’t have to exert much effort to lay claim to humility.
 Lots of people I’ve treated have properly felt anger, sadness, disappointment, and contempt for my work.
 I was that feckless resident.
-The good things I’m accomplishing at the end of my career don’t add up to a hill of beans compared to decades of my arrogance and greed.
-But that bad performance is mine.
-I didn’t arrogate it, or any of the good I watch myself doing, from something mystical that has been encouraged in society’s imagination.
+The good things I’m accomplishing at the end of my career don’t add up to a hill of beans Paul Kalanithi before he even qualified.
+Not to mention decades of my own arrogance and greed.
+But my bad performance is mine.
+I don’t arrogate it, or any of the good I ever imagined myself doing, from something mystical that has been encouraged in society’s imagination.

 I also count it a minor shame that that this brilliant polymath young man’s moving book is received as well as it has been partly because of a mystique of medical omnipotence.